InbarGeva1/CA02/README.md

 The training and testing data are located in the *train-mails* and *test-mails* directories.

+### Libraries
+In this code, we used different libraries.
+Please import them as part before you run any other code
+- os
+- numpy (np)
+- collections (Counter)
+- sklearn.naive_bayes (GaussianNB)
+- sklearn.metrics (accuracy_score)

 ### Results

 The accuracy of the classifier on the test data is: **[Accuracy Score]**